Old Fashioned Peanut Brittle – Easy Gift Idea

 • For best results get everything ready before you start!

-• Line a rimmed baking sheet with parchment papers, a silicone mat or waxed paper.
+• Line a rimmed baking sheet with parchment paper or a silicone mat.

 • Get a large, heavy saucepan and put the sugar, corn syrup and water inside it.